mangushev/mtad-tf/README.md

 https://www.hindawi.com/journals/complexity/2020/8846608/

 THIS IS A DRAFT.
-I didn't finish any evaluation
+I didn't finish evaluation

 I am discussing SMD only, but MSL and SMAP should be used as well